catalicu/DegExp2019/README.md

 2. ASVtable_FunExp12021-03-24.txt: Sample vs ASV table showing read abundances.
 It contains 97 samples and 1375 ASVs.
 3. METAtable_RunExp1230-03-24_sampleNamesFIX.txt: Table listing each sample's Leaf age code, Treatment code, and Replicate code.
 It contains 97 samples.
 4. DegExp_WeightChange_data_edits.txt: table providing the data on weight change for prey (flies) before and after the degradation assay for each sample.
-5. Degradation_16Sgene_qPCR_calculations.csv: output of qPCR estimating the 16S rRNA copy number across samples
+5. Degradation_16Sgene_qPCR_calculations.csv: output of qPCR estimating the 16S rRNA copy number across samples.

 Data files in the output_files folder are the result of calculations or reshaping of data from the input data folder.
 See the workflow below for the specific relationships:
 6. MetaDiv_table_DegExp2025-04-01.txt: diversity indexes (richness, shannon, evenness) for each sample as calculated with script XXX.
 7. glmm_funct_rich2025-07-07.txt: results of GLMs evaluating BEF between bacterial richness and each narrow function.
-Output of script 2 (Fig2_BEF_estimates_narrow.R)
+Output of script 2 (Fig2_BEF_estimates_narrow.R).
+8. glmm_functvs2025-07-07.txt: results of GLMs evaluating narrow function - broad function relationships.
+Output of script 3 (Fig3_Function_correlogram.R).

 ## Scripts
 These scripts process data to generate the figures and statistical tests for the main text:
-1. Fig1_BEF_main
+1. Fig1_BEF_main.
-2. Fig2_BEF_estimates_narrow.R
+2. Fig2_BEF_estimates_narrow.R.
-3. Fig3_Function_correlations.R
+3. Fig3_Functions_correlogram.R.
-4. Fig4_Function_ASV_heatmap.R
+4. Fig4_Function_ASV_heatmap.R.
-5. Fig5_NMDS
+5. Fig5_NMDS.
-6. Fig6_Field_samples.R
+6. Fig6_Field_samples.R.
 These scripts process data to generate supplementary materials:
-FigS1_Dilution_diversity
+FigS1_Dilution_diversity.
-FigS7_qPCR abund.R
+FigS7_qPCR abund.R.

 # SOFTWARE VERSIONS
 The software and package versions can be found in the [session information](https://github.com/catalicu/DegExp2019/blob/main/sessionInfo_degexp07072025.txt) file.

 # REFERENCES
 See full manuscritp for list of references.